mass-Eve/programming-with-C/05-data-types/03-arrays/#1-theory/#3-characteristics-of-arrays.md

     int size = sizeof(numbers); // Size of the array in bytes
     ```

-These characteristics are fundamental to understanding and working with arrays in the C programming language.
-If you have more specific questions or if there's a particular aspect you'd like to explore further, feel free to ask!

 8. **Length Of Array:** We can find th length of an array by using the `sizeof()` function.

     ```c